boldreports/bold-reports-docker/README.md

       curl -o docker-compose.yml "https://github.com/boldreports/bold-reports-docker/blob/master/deploy/single-container-eval-no-license/docker-compose.yml"
       ```

   2. Run the command below.
-This command will start the Bold BI application container and display the Bold BI container logs, providing information about the installation status of the Bold BI application.
+This command will start the Bold Reports application container and display the Bold Reports container logs, providing information about the installation status of the Bold Reports application.
      ```sh
      docker-compose up -d; docker-compose logs -f boldreports
      ```
      ![docker-compose-up](docs/images/docker-compose-up.png)

-   3. Now, access the Bold BI application by entering the URL as http://localhost:8090 or http://host-ip:8090 in the browser.
+   3. Now, access the Bold Reports application by entering the URL as http://localhost:8090 or http://host-ip:8090 in the browser.
 When you open this URL, the application will configure its startup in the background and display the license activation page below within a few seconds.
 You can either activate your license using the available option or try the trial version by selecting the Proceed with 30 Days Trial option.

       > Note: The default port number mentioned in the compose file is 8085.
-If you are making changes to the port number, then you need to use that port number for accessing the Bold BI application.
+If you are making changes to the port number, then you need to use that port number for accessing the Bold Reports application.

       ![registration-page](docs/images/registration-page.png)